 A splint to protect and keep the finger in a rested position may be used briefly.

 Surgery will involve widening the tight opening section of the tendon tunnel to enable the flexor tendon to slide through comfortably.
 A small incision is made into the palm and the tendon sheath is cut.
-Once healed, the sheath is looser allowing the flexor tendon more room to move through it, abolishing the triggering.
+Once healed, the sheath is looser, providing the flexor tendon with more room to move through it, eliminating the triggering.
+The site of tightening is usually at the A1 pulley of the flexor tendon sheath.

 This surgery does not require a general anaesthetic, but sedation can be administered while local anaesthesia is applied to numb the hand for the procedure.